AdvancedModularManikin/specification/operational_data_model.md

  follow the Event Fragment Protocol, described below, with an initial value of `null` for the `agent_id`.
 Modules should always be able to differentiate `agent_type`, based on the presumed user role in the educational encounter.

+If there is no mechanism for identifying which individual has performed an action, the AMM core software shall be able to respond to Event Fragments to supply a special `agent_type` of `UNKNOWN`.
+This functionality shall be controllable by configuration of the core Modules.
+[TODO: Implementation details of `UNKNOWN` UUID]

 #### `type`
 A word or concise phrase describing the precise category of the Event.
 The `type` field is provided as a convenient